It’s hard to believe kids will ever think they’re too old for trick or treat.

 One year I remember her mom dressed as a witch.
 She filled a huge cauldron with candy and had it in the front yard.

-To get candy, you had to get it and there she was stirring the pot.
+To get candy, you had to go get it and there she was stirring the pot.
 I knew it was her, knew her mom well, but it was still scary.
+Course her mom was kinda scary anyway.

 Another year, the dad was dressed like a dummy sitting next to the front step, you just thought he was fake.
 When you came to knock he would grab your ankle.
-Never saw it coming.
+We never saw it coming.

 3. Go to a Haunted House